Glossary of Financial Aid Terms

 Forbearance

 This authorized temporary reduction or suspension of repayment is granted only under certain circumstances.
-For both subsidized and unsubsidized federal loans, the borrower is responsible for paying the interest that accrues during forbearance.
+The borrower is responsible for paying the interest that accrues during forbearance for subsidized and unsubsidized federal loans.
 Unpaid interest may be capitalized (added to your loan principal balance) at the end of the forbearance period.

 G